-No need to be overly concerned about damaging the sealer.
-That is easily fixed.
+There is no need to be overly concerned about damaging S-B-S Sealer.
+Unlike other sealers, that is easily fixed.
 The important thing is protecting the stone and that is what the sealer does well.

 Use only Aldon S-B-S Sealer to repair the finish.
 The concept is "Do not risk incompatibility".
 We know what additional S-B-S Sealer does with the original S-B-S Sealer, but have no idea what a different sealer might do.
 A new application of S-B-S Sealer will "melt" the old S-B-S Sealer and they will flow together and tightly bond.